the-modem-distro/pinephone_modem_sdk/README.md

   * AT+QFASTBOOT: Jump to fastboot mode
   * AT+REBOOT_REC: Jump to recovery mode
   * AT+PWRDN: Shut down the modem
-  * AT+QDAI: WIP, set audio configuration on the modem
   * AT+EN_PCM8K: (default) Set sampling rate to 8KHz
   * AT+EN_PCM16K: Set sampling rate to 16KHz
   * AT+EN_PCM48K: Set sampling rate to 48KHz